samaksh97/TAG-Competition---US-Child-Removal/README.md

 # Technology Association of Georgia Master Modeler Competition 2023
 ## Foster Care and Housing Insecurity: An Analytical Approach to Improving the Child Welfare System

-These files represent our work to enter the 2023 TAG Data Science for Social Good Master Modeler competition.
-The problem statement was to better understand the relationship between housing insecurity and removal of children into foster care.
+These files represent our entry to the 2023 TAG Data Science for Social Good Master Modeler competition.
+The problem statement was to better understand the relationship between housing insecurity and removal of children into foster care, on behalf of the National Center for Housing and Child Welfare.
+Our team took first place in the competition.

 ## Describe each code file